sddmr/ironTerm/README.md

-## 🖥️ ironTerm
+##  IronTerm

-**ironTerm** is a minimalist terminal emulator for macOS, focusing on simplicity, speed, and essential functionality.
+**IronTerm** is a minimalist terminal emulator for macOS, focusing on simplicity, speed, and essential functionality.

 ### Features